Postmodern Economics – Introduction

 (David F. Ruccio and Jack Amariglio)1

-Ruccio and Amariglio expose the heart of Postmodern economicsand to understand them, we must define unified self and decentered self and why they are said to be fictions.
-Postmodern Economics The Basic Economic Unit: The Decentered Self
+Ruccio and Amariglio expose the heart of Postmodern economics—and to understand them, we must define unified self

 Building on the conviction that human units are interchangeable, Postmodernists critique our understanding of gender in Western culture as oppressive and outmoded.
 Historically, Western economic systems were based on a male-dominated society.
 Men are said to have had an upper hand because they constructed society and its corresponding economic structure to their advantage.
 Therefore, in order to create a society with equal opportunities for all subjects, this male-dominated system must be dismantled.
 Since men will not willingly relinquish their economic power to women and the poor, the government must intervene to see that economic justice is available to all.
 Socialism, or a state-planned economy, is such an intervention.

 Postmodernists thus denounce male-dominated capitalism because it produces “one-sided” individuals who lack the ability to perceive the whole.
 Socialism, by contrast, “allows potentially all of its members to see the whole.”10 In other words, capitalism speaks primarily to heterosexual maleness, while socialism speaks to the “total” decentered subjects of numerous genders with its “many different subjectivities simultaneously none of which is given privilege as representing the subject’s real essence, whether natural or historical...and without a goal or end to which they are moving.”11